-The references should include relevant professional experience and a demonstrable commitment to, and aptitude for, advancing the ethical use of AI in society where possible.
-It will be expected that professional references are sent from professional email addresses.
+The references should include relevant professional experience and a demonstrable commitment to, and aptitude for, advancing the ethical use of Al in society where possible.
+Professional references should be sent from a professional email address, wherever possible.
 If the referees have previously witnessed you combining study with work / excellent time management, this would also be worth including.